cgwire/kitsu/docs/status/README.md

 ![checklist](../img/getting-started/checklist_detailed.png)

-Besides your comment, you can also attach a file as a picture.
+In addition to your comment, you can attach a file as a picture.
 Click on the **Add attachment** button.

 ![Add Attachment Simple](../img/getting-started/attachment_snapshot.png)